ICCAI 2020: Meaningful AI in the Age of COVID-19

 We strongly believe that a smart and flexible combination of techniques leveraging individual strength of each approach where appropriate is the only way to successfully address the complexity of real-world problems in acute illness and will showcase this at ICCAI-2020.

 Given the historical circumstances brought about by the COVID-19 pandemic, ICCAI’2020 will be conducted entirely online, using Zoom teleconferencing technology.
-Please see below the tentative full program:
+Download the full program here(PDF) or see below.

 |9:30- 12:30 Thematic session 1:||Knowledge-driven AI for injury and critical care: Blending Data and Mechanism|